 Who takes care of tenant-caused damages during the tenancy?

 As in all tenancies, repairs for tenant-caused damages are the responsibility of the tenant.
-Failure to make repairs may be grounds to terminate the lease and participation in the Section 8 program.
+Failure to make repairs may be grounds to terminate the lease and participation in the Housing Choice Voucher program.
 The security deposit may also be used for reimbursement costs.

 The Housing Authority offers a FREE Landlord information book for anyone interested in becoming a Housing Choice Voucher landlord participant.
 These books are available for pick-up at our main office at 208 Unity Street Bellingham WA 98225.